 Course Advisory: Successful completion of MATH 104.
-Prerequisite: CIS 022 with a minimum grade of C (concurrency).
+Prerequisite: CIS 022 with a minimum grade of C (may be taken concurrently).
 This course is an introduction to the discrete structures used in Computer Science with an emphasis on their applications.
 Topics covered include: Functions, Relations and Sets; Basic Logic; Proof Techniques; Basics of Counting; Graphs and Trees; and Discrete Probability.
+C-ID COMP 152.
 Three hours lecture.

-Introduction to Programming
+CIS 022 Introduction to Programming

-Prerequisite: CIS 001 with a minimum grade of C or CR.
-Course Advisory: SCC minimum English and Math standards.
+Prerequisite: CIS 001 with a minimum grade of C or P. Course Advisory: SCC minimum English and Math standards.
 An introduction to computer programming.
 The course's content will include 'hands-on' development of structured algorithms and programs through top-down design, modular and object oriented programming, and standardized control structures.
 (Taught using an object-oriented computer programming language such as C++, C#, Java, etc.).
 Lab hours may be scheduled or TBA depending on the section.
 Students are expected to complete both the lecture and lab portions of the course.
-Three hours lecture, one hour lab weekly by arrangement.
+C-ID COMP 122.
+Three hours lecture, one hour lab by arrangement.